How to Capture Clean Audio Streams from Meeting Bots

 if not self.processed_chunks:

-print(“No audio to save”)
+print("No processed audio to save")

 return

-combined_audio = b”.join(self.processed_chunks)
+combined_audio = b''.join(self.processed_chunks)

 with wave.open(filename, 'wb') as wf: